-- Use the tip of the needle to fold under the seam allowance at the spot where the needle emerged, taking care to hide the mark under the fold.
+- Use the needle's tip to fold under the seam allowance at the spot where the needle emerged, taking care to hide the mark under the fold.

-- Hold the fold in place with... your fingers and insert the needle back into the fabric, right next to the place where it emerged.
-Keep moving, bringing the needle back up and catching a couple of threads on the now-folded seam allowance ahead of the first stitch.
+- Hold the fold in place with your fingers and insert the needle back into the fabric, right next to where it emerged.
+Keep moving, bringing the needle back up, and catching a couple of threads on the now-folded seam allowance ahead of the first stitch.

 - Tug the thread slightly to make your stitches disappear into the background and edge of the motif.

-- Continue folding and sewing your way all around the shape.
+Continue folding and sewing your way all around the shape.
 When you reach the end, take the needle through the background and make a small stitch, leaving a loop.
-Thread the needle through the loop and pull to create a knot.
-Clip excess thread.
+Thread the needle through the loop and pull to create a knot; clip the excess thread.

-- Applique remaining motifs to the background, working forwards in the design.
+Appliqué remaining motifs to the background, working forward through the layers of the design.

-- Press the block carefully.
+Press the block carefully.
 Trim the block to its unfinished dimensions, centering or otherwise arranging placement of your appliqué as you like or as your pattern directs.